jexxa-projects/Jexxa/tutorials/BookStore/README.md

 *   curl or jconsole to trigger the application
 *   A postgres DB (if you start the application with option `-jdbc')

-## Functionality of the BookStore
+## Requirements to the application core
-This application should provide following functionality
+This application core should provide following functionality:

-*   Manage available books in store
+*   Manage available books in store which means
+    *   add new books
+    *   sell books
+    *   query operations about available books

-*   All books should be identified by their ISBN13.
+*   All books should be identified by their ISBN13
-*   Number of available books in store
+*   For each book the store the umber of available copies
-*   Send a DomainEvent if a book is sold out which means that last book was sold.
+*   Publish `DomainEvent` `BookSoldOut` if last copy of a book is sold
+*   A service which gets the latest books from our reference library.
+For this tutorial it is sufficient that:
+    *   Service provides a hardcoded list
+    *   Service is triggered when starting the application

 ## Implementing Application Core